Overview

 | Description | Detailed description of the issue |

-| Assets | Which assets this complaint relates to |
+| Service Object | Which service object this complaint relates to |

 | Parts | Parts that may be needed to resolve this |